Ford Fiesta Brake Problems: Common Issues & Solutions Guide

 - Vibration through brake pedal and steering wheel

-- Reduced braking effectiveness
+- Significantly reduced braking effectiveness

-- Visible metal-to-metal contact on brake components
+- Visible metal-to-metal contact marks on brake components

 Solution

-- Immediate pad replacement: Stop driving until replaced
+- Immediate pad replacement: Stop driving until replaced — this is a safety emergency

 DIY Difficulty: Medium | Time: 2-4 hours